Overrided/Fb2.Document/Readme.md

 * NuGet: [Fb2.Document](https://www.nuget.org/packages/Fb2.Document/)

-* Package Manager Console: PM> Install-Package Fb2.Document
+* Package Manager Console: PM> `Install-Package Fb2.Document`

-* dotnet cli: dotnet add package Fb2.Document
+* dotnet cli: `dotnet add package Fb2.Document`

 ## Document infrastructure and loading

-In fact, fb2 file is just an XML with a set of custom nodes, attributes and data relations.
+In fact, `fb2` file is just an `XML` with a set of custom nodes, attributes and data relations.

 Library creates tree document model similar to what original file had, removing invalid nodes.

-Base abstract classes are Fb2Node and it's descendants - Fb2Container and Fb2Element.
+Base abstract classes are `Fb2Node` and it's descendants - `Fb2Container` and `Fb2Element`.

-Fb2Node is lowest abstract level of fb2 document node implementation.
+`Fb2Node` is lowest abstract level of `fb2` document node implementation.

-Fb2Container is element, which can - unexpectedly! - contain other elements.
+`Fb2Container` is element, which can - unexpectedly! - contain other elements.

-Fb2Element is mainly text container element.
+`Fb2Element` is mainly text container element.

-Fb2Document, in turn, is not derived from Fb2Node, but still plays major role in file processing.
+`Fb2Document`, in turn, is not derived from `Fb2Node`, but still plays major role in file processing.
-That class serves as a container, which is capable of loading and representing fb2 file structure, providing access to Fb2Container/Fb2Element basic API's.
+That class serves as a container, which is capable of loading and representing `fb2` file structure, providing access to `Fb2Container`/`Fb2Element` basic API's.

-`Book` property of an Fb2Document is populated after call to Load (or LoadAsync) method ended and represents actual \<FictionBook> (Root) element of Fb2 file.
+`Book` property of an `Fb2Document` is populated after call to `Load` (or `LoadAsync`) method ended and represents actual `<FictionBook>` element of `fb2` file.

 >Attention!
 >
->During load process all nodes or attributes which do not meet Fb2 standard will be skipped.
+>During load process all nodes or attributes which do not meet `Fb2` standard will be skipped.
-Misplaced elements, like a plain text in root of a book, are not ignored, but marked with "Unsafe" flag instead.
+Misplaced elements, like a plain text in root of a book, are not ignored, but marked with `Unsafe` flag instead.
 All comments are ignored by default.

 For full list of allowed elements and attribute names see [ElementNames](https://github.com/Overrided/Fb2.Document/blob/master/Fb2.Document/Constants/ElementNames.cs) and [AttributeNames](https://github.com/Overrided/Fb2.Document/blob/master/Fb2.Document/Constants/AttributeNames.cs).